Reducing the Costs of Proof Synthesis on Rust Systems by Scaling Up a Seed Training Set: Additional Ablation Studies

 The Part-1 data of \approach{} consists of two components, self-synthesized data and tutorial-based data, which are intertwined across two synthesis rounds.
-To quantify the contribution of each component, we perform ablations using the whole tutorial-based data across two rounds (1.1M samples) and all the data, both self-synthesis and tutorial-based, synthesized by round 1 (1.1M samples).
-In addition, to assess the impact of data scale, we randomly sample a substantially smaller subset (138K samples, corresponding to 2\% of Part-1).
+To quantify the contribution of each component, we perform ablations using: (1) all tutorial-based data synthesized across two rounds (1.1M samples), and (2) self-synthesized data from Round 1 only (0.9M samples).
+This design isolates the model's autonomous generation capability without mixing tutorial knowledge or introducing data leakage concerns.

 Table~\ref{tab: ablation stage 1} presents the evaluation results of our ablation studies.
-Overall, the full Part-1 dataset consistently achieves the best performance across all evaluation settings and benchmarks.
-These results indicate that both data scale and data diversity contribute to the LLM’s proof generation capability.
+The ablation results reveal complementary strengths of the two synthesis techniques: Self-Synthesis excels on VerusBench (algorithmic proofs), contributing significantly to K=1 (37\%) and K=100 (71\%) performance even without debugging.
+In contrast, Tutorial-based Synthesis provides stronger support on \verusys{} (system proofs), consistently achieving better performance across the system components (MA, NO, IR, AL, OS), confirming that tutorial examples provide valuable grounding for real-world system verification tasks.